vintrocode/elmo-brownie/elmo/README.md

 ## Installation

+**VINTROCODE NOTE**: skip to step 4, all the installations were done in docker.

 1. [Install Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html), if you haven't already.
 You must be using version `1.9.0` or newer.

 2. Download the mix.